Healthdirect Free Australian health advice you can count on.

 Who is at risk of delirium?

-• aged over 65 years, or over 45 years for Aboriginal and/or Torres Strait Islander people
+• are aged over 65 years, or aged over 45 years for Aboriginal and/or Torres Strait Islander people

-• taking multiple medicines or those who have had recent changes to medicines
+• take multiple medicines or have had recent changes to medicines

-• with a cognitive impairment, including dementia, intellectual disability or brain injury
+• have a cognitive impairment — such as dementia, intellectual disability or brain injury

 How is delirium diagnosed?